 The membership process will create a better experience for newcomers without adding to Group staff workloads.
-Membership recognises the valuable contribution of our existing collaborators, so this system is designed to work for you.
+Membership recognizes the valuable contribution of our existing collaborators, so this system is designed to work for you.

 How will membership reduce my workload?